madinamarat/northwind-dashboard/README.md

 # Northwind Metabase Dashboard

-The project was completed at the week 6 at Spiced Academy Bootcamp:
+The project was completed at the week 6 of the Spiced Academy Bootcamp:

 - Postgres database created
 - Northwind tables loaded in the database